Yakusha-e: Development of the form

 Over the course of the Edo period, as ukiyo-e as a whole developed and changed as a genre, yakusha-e went through a number of changes as well.
 Many prints, particularly earlier ones, depict actors generically, and very plainly, showing in a sense their true natures as actors merely playing at roles.
 Many other prints, meanwhile, take something of the opposite tack; they show kabuki actors and scenes very elaborately, intentionally obscuring the distinction between a play and the actual events it seeks to evoke.

 Only a few artists were innovative enough to stand apart from the masses, creating works more distinctive in style.
 These artists, beginning with Katsukawa Shunshō, depicted actors elaborately and idealistically, but with the realistic details of individualized faces.
 Individual actors, such as Ichikawa Danjūrō V, can now be recognized across roles and even as depicted by different artists.

 Torii Kiyonobu (1664–1729) was likely one of the first to produce actor prints in the mainstream ukiyo-e style.
 An artist from the Torii school which painted theater signboards, Kiyonobu was no stranger to the theater or to artistic depictions of it.
 In 1700, he published a book of full-length portraits of Edo kabuki actors in various roles.
 Though he took much, stylistically, from the Torii school style as a whole, there are significant elements of his style that were innovative and new.
 His dramatic forms would guide the core of ukiyo-e style for the next eighty years.
 It is possible that his prints may have even affected kabuki itself, as actors sought to match their performances to the dramatic, bombastic, and intense poses of the art.

+Kiyonobu's innovative approach to actor portraiture is already visible in his 1693 series Kokon shibai iro kurabe hyakunin isshu, conceived as a beauty contest of one hundred actors of all ages, in which he depicted the performers in an exaggerated heroic style later described as hyōtan-ashi mimizu-gaki ("gourd-shaped legs, worm-like line drawing").
+By 1700, with the ehon Fūryū ehon shihō byōbu, Kiyonobu had established the canon for depicting mie, the frozen, theatrical poses adopted by kabuki actors and held long enough to draw the applause of a discerning audience.

 By the 1740s, artists such as Torii Kiyotada were making prints depicting not only the actors themselves, in portraits or in stage scenes, but the theaters themselves, including the audience, architecture, and various staging elements.